bahtiyartan/troia/docs/55InheritanceCross.rst

 What is "Cross"?
 ---------------

-A cross simply a record which indicates that class/dialog loaders will use another class/dialog **instead of** crossed dialog/class.
-For example if you define a cross from class A to class B, system loads class B instead of A. Cross is a database record and it is read and applied on runtime, in other words it is not a part of development process.
+Simply, a cross is a definition that forces class/dialog loaders to use another class/dialog **instead of** defined item.
+For example if you define a cross from class A to class B, system loads class B instead of A anywhere class A is defined.
+Cross is a database record and it is read and applied on runtime, in other words it is not a part of compiling process.
 With crosses; there is no need to chage/modify standart application, so customer customizations need less efford and time.

 Crosses are mostly used with an inherited class that changes structure/behavior of a base class or adds new functionalities to a base class.
 Assume that we have CAT class which have a MOVE method.
 This method increases the x position five by five.
 Here is the pseudocode of the structure and method of CAT class.